-The .NET Core agent only supports applications targeting .NET Core 2.0, 2.1, and 2.2.
-The target framework can be found in your
+The .NET Core agent only supports applications targeting .NET Core 2.0, 2.1, 2.2, and 3.0 preview 2.
+You can find the target framework in your

 If you want to monitor an ASP.NET Core application targeting the .NET Framework, you must use the Framework agent.